cwksc-organization/docusaurus_for_baby/README.md

 > [!NOTE]
 >
-> When learning and setuping `docusaurus`, I found there are still somethings need to be config
+> When learning `docusaurus`, I found there are still somethings need to be config
 >
 > For example, I like dark mode as default
 >
-> To support multi document site, I need to add `@docusaurus/plugin-content-docs` to plugins manually, also math equation ... and many other things, so I make this presetuped template
+> To support multi document site, I need to add `@docusaurus/plugin-content-docs` to plugins manually, also math equation, search ... and many other things, so I make this presetuped template

 ## Get started